Do you have an adolescent with hard-to-manage symptoms of mental illness? Has outpatient treatment or medications failed

 The team seeks a broad understanding of your child through a battery of diagnostics, including psychological and neuropsychological testing, brain imaging, genetic testing and other laboratory measures, if necessary.
 Specialized, on-site consultation addresses substance use and addictions, trauma, anxiety disorders and obsessive-compulsive disorder (OCD), attentional problems (ADHD), autism (ASD), eating disorders, attachment disorders and more.

-While the average length of stay is around three weeks, some patients remain an inpatient for continuing treatment, while others step down to our ATP Day Hospital
+While the average length of stay is around three to four weeks, some patients remain an inpatient for continuing treatment, while others step down to our ATP Day Hospital

 Our goals for treatment are to: